-- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - overtime will be excluded.

-• all groups, all contribution types - excludes any bonus other than a bonus paid in lieu of a salary increase and secretarial/clerical longevity bonuses (which are included only for Employee Elective Deferrals and Matching Contributions upon the separate voluntary election by the Participant for each longevity bonus payment), benefits (except parsonage allowances which are included for Employer Nonelective Contribution only), non-cash compensation and any other form of extraordinary or the value thereof.

-• compensation paid after you terminate employment will be excluded.
+- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - overtime will be excluded. - all groups, all contribution types excludes any bonus other than (i) a bonus paid in lieu of a salary increase; (ii) the one-time discretionary bonus paid on December 16, 2021; (iii) secretarial/clerical longevity bonuses (which are included only for Employee Elective Deferrals and Matching Contributions upon the separate voluntary election by the Participant for each longevity bonus payment); and (iv) the one-time discretionary bonus paid on June 14, 2023; benefits (except parsonage allowances which are included for Employer Nonelective Contribution only), non-cash compensation and any other form of extraordinary compensation or the value thereof. - compensation paid after you terminate employment will be excluded.